How can I connect to the wireless network at CUMC?

-I just changed my UNI password and can no longer connect to Athens on my Mac or iDevice.
+I just changed my UNI password and can no longer connect to Athens on my Mac, iDevice or Windows 8 computer.

-Apple equipment may cache or save old password information even when you're typing in an updated password at the prompt to login to Athens.
+Some systems may "cache" or save old password information even when you're typing in an updated password at the prompt to login to Athens.
 It is best to completely remove the Athens wireless profile from your equipment's settings and reinstall it, please see the FAQ above for links on how to remove or reset wifi on your computer or device.